dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/custom-dependency-properties.md

 ---
 # Custom Dependency Properties

-This topic describes the reasons that [!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)] application developers and component authors might want to create custom dependency property, and describes the implementation steps as well as some implementation options that can improve performance, usability, or versatility of the property.
+This topic describes the reasons that Windows Presentation Foundation (WPF) application developers and component authors might want to create custom dependency property, and describes the implementation steps as well as some implementation options that can improve performance, usability, or versatility of the property.

 <a name="prerequisites"></a>